robert-annies/toast/README.md

         cd test/rails_app
         bundle install

-3. Now you call 'rake' from within the test application
+3. Now you can run the test suite from within the test application

         rake